ACSanders/beyond-churn/README.md

 of eligible customers.

+One of the central comparisons will be:

+> **If we can intervene on only a limited share of customers, is it better to target those most likely to churn or those most likely to respond to treatment?**

 ## Causal evaluation

-Unlike a synthetic simulation, a real experiment does not reveal both potential outcomes for an individual customer.
+Unlike a synthetic simulation, a real randomized experiment does not reveal both potential outcomes for an individual customer.

 For customer (i), we observe either:

-[
+$$
 Y_i(1)
-]
+$$

 or:

-[
+$$
 Y_i(0)
-]
+$$

 but not both.

+This means the true individual treatment effect cannot be directly observed.

 The project will therefore focus on evaluation methods that are usable in real applied causal-ML settings, including: